jonathanmorgan/python_utilities/README.md

     - __/parameters/param\_container.py__ - `ParamContainer` class contains logic for defining, loading, accessing, and outputting parameters stored in a dictionary.
 - __/rate\_limited/__
     - __/rate\_limited/basic\_rate\_limited.py__ - `BasicRateLimited` is a non-parallel parent class that contains variables and code for rate-limiting.
 Details on extending TK below, in Usage Section.
+- __/sequences/__
+    - __/sequences/sequence\_helper.py__ - `SequenceHelper` class for methods to help with working with Sequences (Lists, etc.).
+Only method there now is KnuthMorrisPratt(), used to find index in list of places where another list is reproduced in its entirety (looking for subsequences within sequences).
 - __/strings/__
     - __/strings/html\_helper.py__ - `HTMLHelper` class to help with parsing and dealing with HTML strings.
 Right now, has one static method, `remove_html()`, that removes HTML from a string, allowing for a list of HTML elements you want left in, and within those elements, a list of attributes you want left in.
 If something is not in one of those lists, it will be removed.
     - __/strings/string\_helper.py__ - `StringHelper` class with methods to help with unicode encoding, stripping HTML from strings.